 Although the Easy Transfer application has only been included with Windows since the release of Vista, you can also download a version for Windows XP from Microsoft’s website, making it compatible with XP, Vista and Windows 7 based computers.

 Instead of having to manually back up all of your data when switching machines, you can simply open up Windows Easy Transfer, click on a few buttons and then call it a day while the hard work is done for you in the background.
-The program will transfer not only your documents, music and photos, but also your user accounts, computer settings and internet favourites.
+The program will transfer not only your documents, music and photos but also your user accounts, computer settings and internet favourites.

 Before choosing what exactly you want backing up during the process, you must first select how the data will be transferred.
 You can choose to use an Easy Transfer cable to directly transfer the files from one to the other, a network to transfer the files to another machine on your network, or an external hard drive or pen drive.
 If you’re upgrading the machine you’re currently backing up, you’ll want to choose the external hard drive option.

-As all of the data that will be backed up is compiled in to one file, you will be able to set a password so that it can’t be accessed by an unauthorised user.
+As all of the data that will be backed up is compiled into one file, you will be able to set a password so that it can’t be accessed by an unauthorised user.
 If you don’t want to set a password, you can just leave the fields blank and commence the backing up of all your data.

-Depending on how much data you have, this process may take a while, but unless your dealing with terabytes of media it shouldn’t take a monstrous amount of time.
+Depending on how much data you have, this process may take a while, but unless you’re dealing with terabytes of media it shouldn’t take a monstrous amount of time.
 When everything has been backup up and you have your new computer ready, you can open Windows Easy Transfer on the new machine and begin to import all of that data you just collected.
-Just like the backup, this is an automated process and you won’t have to do much while your files slot in to place on your new PC.
+Just like the backup, this is an automated process and you won’t have to do much while your files slot into place on your new PC.

 If you’re moving from one computer to another, Windows Easy Transfer is definitely the best way to go about it.
 It’s seamless, mostly automated, and gives you a lot of choices for backing up your data.
 If you’re running Windows XP, Vista or 7 then it’s well worth checking out.